According to the research in 2018, Content Marketing Institute discovered:

 Growing your followers is no a cakewalk.
 Without a budget in place, getting followers on networks like Facebook and Twitter will prove to be a long haul.

-Some tactics do well, such as, adding social sharing buttons on your site.
+Some tactics do well, such as adding social sharing buttons on your site.
 However, even though people may share your content to their profiles, they won’t necessarily add or follow you to their network.

-Ever seen blog posts with a “click to tweet” link that lets readers tweet just that quote and not the entire article?
+Have you ever seen blog posts with a “click to tweet” link that lets readers tweet just that quote and not the entire article?